PlutoZhang/Zowe-docs/topics/mvd-stopzluxserver.md

 The server responds to standard process signals such as SIGHUP, SIGTERM, and SIGKILL.

-Alternatively, you can press CTRL+C
+Alternatively, you can press CTRL+C.